SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/merge.md

 7. Click **OK**.
 The requests are merged.

-The request IDs that have been overwritten will no longer be available in favourites and history lists and regular search.
+The request IDs that were overwritten will no longer be available in favourites and history lists and regular search.
 If you enter an overwritten request ID in the [quick search][2] field, you are redirected to the merged request.

 ## What would you like to do now?